MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.TrafficManager/v1.0/Set-AzureRmTrafficManagerEndpoint.md

 PS C:\> Set-AzureRmTrafficManagerEndpoint -TrafficManagerEndpoint $TrafficManagerEndpoint
 ```

-The first command gets an azure_2 Traffic Manager endpoint by using the **Get-AzureRmTrafficManagerEndpoint** cmdlet.
+The first command gets an Azure Traffic Manager endpoint by using the **Get-AzureRmTrafficManagerEndpoint** cmdlet.
 The command stores the endpoint locally in the $TrafficManagerEndpoint variable.

 The second command changes that endpoint locally.